 Audrey Price may owe her life to a man she never met – entrepreneur, philanthropist, and one-time UCSF Foundation Board member Kenneth Rainin, who passed away in 2007.

 After doctors found an aneurysm the size of a golf ball pressing against the teen’s brain stem, she was referred for treatment to the Pediatric Brain Center (PBC) at UCSF Benioff Children’s Hospital San Francisco.
-The center, one of the few specialized pediatric brain centers in the US, was co-founded by Heather Fullerton, MD, MAS, the Kenneth Rainin Professor in Pediatric Stroke Care and one of the world's leading experts on pediatric stroke, and Nalin Gupta, MD, PhD, an expert in brain tumor progression and neurological disorders in children.
+The center, one of the few specialized pediatric brain centers in the US, was co-founded by Heather Fullerton, MD, MAS, the Kenneth Rainin Chair in Pediatric Stroke Care and one of the world's leading experts on pediatric stroke, and Nalin Gupta, MD, PhD, Benioff UCSF Professor in Children's Health (Chancellor's Office) and Dennis Bruce Dettmer Endowed Chair in Pediatric Neurosurgery, is an expert in brain tumor progression and neurological disorders in children.

 It is hard for me to imagine how I could have built this program without the Rainin professorship.